nebulab/aws-solidus-demo-opsworks_cookbook/README.md

-# opsworks_cookbook
+# AWS Solidus Demo Opsworks cookbook

 This is a very basic Chef 13 cookbook that can be used to deploy Rails apps to AWS via OpsWorks.
+This cookbook accompanies this [blog post](https://nebulab.it/blog/solidus-deployment-amazon-aws-opsworks/) on Nebulab's technical blog.
+See the blog post for more details.

 These are the steps used to generate this cookbook: